Rich Shapero: Biography

 Shapero grew up in Los Angeles and attended UC Berkeley where he graduated in 1970 with a degree in English literature.
 Prior to founding TooFar Media, he was a partner at the venture capital firm Crosspoint and a board member at AristaSoft and New Edge Networks.
-He lives with his wife and daughters in the Santa Cruz Mountains.

 TooFar Media

 Rich Shapero founded TooFar Media in the mid 2000s to produce and distribute his multimedia stories and future works.
 He collaborates with a team of artists to create his projects, and TooFar Media publishes and distributes them across the United States, the United Kingdom, and Australia.